XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 [Production Rate-Up Guide.](https://www.gamepress.gg/girlsfrontline/gfl-explained-rate-up)

->How long does it take to max out Kalina's affection?

-[A very long time.](https://docs.google.com/spreadsheets/u/0/d/1rshL9qGZfmuacCzjs7GdLN4qNs_ZWRoJNn-1vTwr6hc/htmlview#) Note that you can increase it by collecting an affection point from her at the shop or by buying things from the shop.

 >Can I change the censored sprites to uncensored/rejected ones?

 Apparently no since it'll revert back to its default file.